brianglass/anastasis/files/5_august.md

 mso-bidi-font-weight:bold"> </span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
-font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">Christ our God, transfigured on mount Thabor in glory, and showing your Disciples the glory of your Godhead, illumine us also with the light of your knowledge, and guide us in the path of your commandments,<a href="#_ftn4" id="_ftnref4"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[4]</span></a> as you alone are good and love humankind. </span>
+font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">Christ our God, transfigured on mount Thabor in glory, and showing your Disciples the glory of your Godhead, illumine us also with the light of your knowledge, and guide us in the path of your commandments,<a href="#_ftn4" id="_ftnref4">[4]</a> as you alone are good and love humankind. </span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
 color:red;mso-bidi-font-weight:bold;font-style:normal;mso-bidi-font-style:italic">Apolytikion.
 Tone 4.
 Speedily anticipate. </span>